Skip to content

 f_p250 kHz

 With these values, the tool reports a crossover frequency near 8 kHz, a phase margin of approximately 52°, and a gain margin around 12 dB.
-That's comfortably inside the textbook targets (phase margin > 45°, gain margin > 10 dB).
-You could stop here — but don't.
+That's comfortably inside the textbook targets — phase margin above 45°, gain margin above 10 dB.
+You could stop here.
+Most engineers do, actually, and then they wonder why some boards work fine and others don't.
+Don't be that engineer.

 The LC Double Pole and Why Compensator Placement Matters